-Use the ‘Fast-Food Rule’ to Get Through to Your Upset Kid
+Use the ‘Fast-Food Rule’ to Deal with an Upset Toddler

 This silly-sounding rule is the golden rule for communicating with anyone who’s upset.
 I promise: You’ll be amazed how it works on everyone—from toddlers to teens to temperamental spouses.